© Maggie Kilbey & Marcel Glover 2021-2022

 partner in the firm.

-The organ is located at the west end of the church and is operated from the rear.
+The organ stands at the west end of the church and is operated from the rear.

 Three barrels x 10 tunes in a frame – a pointer at the side of the organ indicates which tune is